agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `setKey`

-Assigns a new Key/Name to the State.
+Assigns a new Key/Name to our State.
 ```ts {1}
 MY_STATE.setKey("newKey");
 MY_STATE.key; // Returns 'newKey'
 ```

 ### ❓ Why a Key
-It is recommended that each State has its own unique Key.
+We recommended giving each State an unique Key.
-Such a unique key has only advantages.
+I promise you, it has only advantages.
 - helps us during debug sessions
-- makes it easy to identify a State
+- makes it easier to identify a State
 - no need for separate persist Key

 ### 📭 Props